JBShady/COD5-Remastered/README.md

 * Fixed bug where players could mount weapons on top of other players near balcony ledges
 * Fixed large amounts of damage or unknown damages types causing map restarts, including Peter's hanging body.
 Note Peter's body will still kill you
 * Fixed all 3+ weapon glitches
+* Fixed bug where players could respawn as the game over screen appeared
 * Points capped at 1 billion to prevent overflow into negative points
 * Added setting to hide or show rank logo next to player name while in game, as rank is a non-essential aspect of zombies progression
 * Dead players spectating can chat with alive players now

 ### Zombies
 * All maps use various improvements to zombie and hellhound logic/pathing.
-Additional engine pathing improvements require T4M-Enhanced and are enabled by default if using
+Additional pathing improvements made to the engine based on Black Ops I require T4M-Enhanced and is enabled by default if using
-* In addition to Round 1, Round 2 will also only be walkers to allow for more gradual pacing
 * Zombies have glowing eye effects in all DLCs, as originally seen only on Nacht Der Untoten
-* Zombies can now spawn with random combinations of helmets, hats, bandages, headbands, or other gear based on rare percent chances and the map's location, with the first two maps using more equipment and the last two having less (which is also due to aiding performance on the larger maps)
+* Zombies can now spawn with random combinations of helmets, hats, bandages, headbands, or other gear based on rare percent chances and the map's setting, with the first two maps using more equipment and the last two having less (which is also due to aiding performance on the larger maps)
 * Helmets can be shot off a zombie's head and will fling based on the direction of the damage and will play a special sound
 * Gibs and helmets shot off of zombies disappear quicker depending on the amount of players to hopefully reduce visual glitches when there are too many vertices on the screen
 * Added missing gore fx when gibbing zombie torsos
 * All German zombies utilize the same set of moving, crawling, and melee animations, as some animations were only added in later DLCs.
 Note that the first two maps still utilize the old style swiping board animations.
 Some adjustments have also been made on a per-map basis regarding crawlers, taunting, and meleeing, see map sections below
 * Zombies now use consistent wallhop animation tiers in all maps (was cut on Der Riese) where zombies climb through barriers faster depending on their movement speed
+* In addition to Round 1, Round 2 will also only be walkers to allow for more gradual pacing.
-* Added cut walk_v9 animation to all German zombie variants that was later used in Black Ops I. Further cut Japaense zombie animations have been added to Shi No Numa, see map section below
+* Added cut walk_v9 animation to all German zombie variants that was later used in Black Ops I. Further cut Japanese zombie animations have been added to Shi No Numa, see map section below
 * Zombies must be on the same floor/actually directly behind players to still play their "behind" vocals
 * Zombies can now gib from special scripted explosive damage including Bouncing Betties, Satchels, and Mortars
 * Zombie neckshots no longer count as headshots on the stats page so that scoreboard headshot value will reconcile with the menu stats
 * Hellhounds are now actually invincible while they are spawning in before they are visible
 * Mid-round hellhounds count towards the total zombie count
-* Mid-round hellhounds have an additional failsafe if they glitch outside the map, automatically despawn after not hitting the player for a long time while also being near the end of the round
+* Mid-round hellhounds have an additional failsafe if they glitch outside the map, automatically despawning after not hitting the player for a long time while also being near the end of the round
 * Fixed incomplete implentation of reduced graphic content setting so that now all gore and crawlers are disabled when using this setting, similar to Black Ops I
 * Fixed potential scripting leak when zombies rise out of ground
-* Removed checks for if playing German build of the game that disable extra gore in zombiemode
+* Removed checks for if playing German build of the game that disables extra gore in zombiemode

 ### HUD
-* Damage indicators only fully fade when player is actually at 100% health
+* Damage indicators only fully disappear when player is actually at 100% health
 * HUD elements no longer touch the very edge of the screen including the ammo counter, round counter, perk shaders, and mission intro text
-* Powerup shader alignment has been tweaked so they are not so close to the edge of the screen, creating better spacing with the equipment inventory HUD elements
+* Added larger gap under powerup shaders, creating better spacing with the equipment inventory HUD elements
-* Tweaked HUD text elements so none overlap after making the above changes (Max Ammo text, revive related text, hintstrings)
+* Tweaked HUD text elements so none overlap (Max Ammo text, revive related text, hintstrings)
 * Shifted bottom right points scoreboard slightly up and to the left, more visually appealing similar to how it appeared on the console version and Black Ops I
 * Bottom right points color in solo is now dependent on your character (as seen in co-op).
 Togglable, see custom DVAR section
 * Hintstrings now show yellow highlights for keybinds, similar to Multiplayer and all other Call of Duty titles